ebramk12/digital-disbursements/docs/interactive-guide/portal-flow/cancelPaymentflow.md

 #Description

 Merchant can only cancel payments that are in a “Pending” status.
 Once a disbursement method has been selected by the recipient, the payment is no longer able to be cancelled.
-After disbursement cancellation only applicable to ACH.
+After disbursement cancellation only applicable to ACH, Coinbase, E-check, Venmo and PayPal.

 Clients are able to initiate a payment cancellation at any time during the process, unless the disbursement is being processed.
 When a cancellation is successful: